 However, I had to deal with many broken links and since I get many comments, it became unmanageable for me.
-Though Andy has a great Anti backlinker plugin, but I didn’t like certain features in it, so I decided to drop CommentLuv for experimenting other commenting options.
+Though Andy has a great Anti backlink plugin, I didn’t like certain features in it, so I decided to drop CommentLuv for experimenting with other commenting options.
 I am still carrying on with my experiment and would be writing about it a little later.

 But there is also a kind of spam where people manually do leave spam comments and I started receiving an annoying number of those.
-The anti backlinker addon is great, but I got tired of blacklisting emails 🙂
+The anti-backlink addon is great, but I got tired of blacklisting emails.

 So I switched to Disqus – I still LOVE Commentluv a lot.
 I especially like it since it offers a lot of incentives for commenters thus encouraging comments 🙂 And I still proudly recommend it as an affiliate.